-Educational Psychology: Learning, motivation, child and adolescent development, group processes, personality and other psychological factors related to learning and instruction.
+This subject covers Educational Psychology, Philosophy and Theory of Education, Research Methods and Sociology of Education.
+Educational Psychology: The Educational Psychology strand of the subject includes learning, cognition and individual differences.
 Philosophy and Theory of Education: Curriculum theory and curriculum development, theory in education with reference to educational objectives, and an analysis of values leading to a concept of education.
 Various concepts within the context of theory and values, such as: responsibility and punishment, indoctrination, equality, creativity.
-Research Methods in Education: The theory and practice of research methods in education in both the parametric and non-parametric fields, including: measures of central tendency and dispersion, graphical representation of data, normal curve theory, reliability of difference between statistics, correlation, tests and examinations, analysis of variance, regression and the nature of experiments.
+Research Methods in Education: The theory and practice of research methods in education in both the parametric and non-parametric fields, including: measures of central tendency and dispersion, graphical representation of data, normal curve theory, tests of differences between statistics, correlation, tests and examinations, analysis of variance, regression and the nature of experiments.
 Sociology of Education: The sociology of education.
 The role of education in Australian society with particular attention to inequality, adolescent groups including a study of deviants and cultural deprivation.
 A sociological analysis of classroom groups including group interaction, reference group theory and role theory.
 An analysis of social structure in the secondary school and the school in the local community.
 A study of teacher groups with particular attention to role and professionalism.